Alert Source Discuss

 Ethereum’s scaling strategy relies on Layer 2 (L2) solutions for transaction execution while using Ethereum as a data availability (DA) layer.
 However, the demand for DA has increased rapidly, and the current approach of only modifying blob parameters in large, infrequent hard forks is not agile enough to keep up with L2 growth.

-The key motivations for BPO forks are:
+The key motivations for BPO forks are as follows:

 1. Continuous Scaling